Sleep Disorders in Dogs by Amelia Palmer

 Insomnia is not very common in dogs, but when it does occur, it’s usually caused by some kind of aggravation to the body.
 As a dog gets older, it might have joint pain or arthritis.
 This can make it uncomfortable to curl up or stay in one position for too long – the same way it does for humans.
 Try talking to your vet about possible medication or supplements that you can give your dog to ease their pain and allow them to sleep longer.

 Fleas or skin allergies are another aggravation that could prevent your dog from sleeping happily.
 The constant need to scratch will wake them up regularly.
 If you’re up to date on your de-flea routine and don’t see any pests while grooming, you may need to chat with your vet about skin allergies.
-It might be as simple as adding a supplement to their food, or you may need to rethink their diet altogether.
+They may be able to recommend a supplement.
 There will be a trial and error phase as you learn what works best to alleviate the issue.

 Anxiety and stress are the other major factors in insomnia (we told you humans and their four-legged best friends are more alike than you knew!).
 The biggest problem with this is that the lack of sleep contributes to the mental and emotional issues, creating a vicious cycle.
 It’s essential to work out what is causing the initial problem and work on solving it.